 Nanny Assessment – Analytical Method

 For the analytically minded, you can create a scoring system.
 This can be done before interviews begin and all candidates can be scored, or it can be used when you’ve narrowed it down to the final 2 candidates.
 Each family’s requirements and prioritization will be unique, but here’s a chart that can help you get started.
-First, list all the attributed important to the positions.
+First, list all the attributes important to the positions.
 Then, rank each job requirement by its level of importance such that 1 is absolutely required, 3 is desired, and 5 is nice to have.

 With the job requirements identified and ranked, you can compare the fit for each nanny candidate.
-For this step, each candidate is the ranked on how well they meet each job requirements (1=exceeds, 3=meets, 5=does not meet).
+For this step, each candidate is ranked on how well they meet each job requirement (1=exceeds, 3=meets, 5=does not meet).
 The column values are then multiplied together to get a numerical score.
 The lower the total score, the better the candidate meets the requirements.
 Here’s an example: